mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 The next part briefly reviews a metric for discrimination ability, then we will jump into Bayes optimal decisions in C, and implement and validate an evaluation framework from scratch in D and E.

-Starting from first principles helps me firm up my understanding of key concepts like optimal thresholds or, in the next part of this blog series, the ROC curve analysis.
-Implementing the logic in code emphasizes the connections between different evaluation frameworks, using basic concepts like probability density functions.
-The code is meant to be a learning aid and nothing else.

 <h2 id="concordance">B. Concordance Metrics</h2>

-I have got some data and a trained recognizer that outputs scores - how good is it at differentiating between ${\omega_0}$ and ${\omega_1}$ instances?
-Start by looking at the distribution of scores by class, $p(s \vert w_i)$, and visually inspect if ${\omega_1}$ instances have higher scores.
+If I have got some data and a trained recognizer that outputs scores, how good is it at differentiating between ${\omega_0}$ and ${\omega_1}$ instances?
+Let's start by looking at the distribution of scores by class, $p(s \vert w_i)$, and visually inspect if ${\omega_1}$ instances have higher scores.
 Good separation means that the two distributions barely overlap, and perfect separation means no overlap at all.

 For example, fitting a Support Vector Machine (SVM) with default parameters on the transaction data gives the following separation on a validation dataset.
 The histograms estimate the score probability conditioned on the class, so I call it a Class Conditional Distributions (CCD) chart.